marshreddy/docs/tapi/default.md

 #### Culture

-The appropriate culture format used in the Transit API is based on RFC 4646.
+The appropriate culture format used in the API is based on RFC 4646.
 This unique name is a combination of an ISO 639 two-letter lowercase culture code associated with a language and an ISO 3166 two-letter uppercase subculture code associated with a country or region.

 For example, _en-US_ refers to English (United States) and _en-ZA_ to English (South Africa).